-The Heart Awakening silent meditation retreats are inspired by the Hridaya Yoga format of retreats.
+The Heart Awakening silent retreats are an immersive experience into the practice of meditation, inspired by the Hridaya Yoga format retreats.

 The few days dedicated to silence are indeed a journey of Self-exploration which starts in the heart and leads back to the Heart.

 The meditation sessions, the presentation of different techniques and the experienced guidance and supervision, enable the participants to turn inwards and discover possibly unknown depths of their being.

 Free from dogma, the philosophy shared is based on the teachings of non-duality and the works and writings of sages and spiritual masters of all cultures and traditions.
 The retreats are fully dedicated to a direct experience of Truth, in a way only Silence can reveal.

 A huge inspiration for the practice in the retreats is the spiritual literature, left by those who mastered the path of Love, such as the masters of Sufi poetry Rumi and Hafiz, the Christian mystics , the non-dual sages (Ramana Maharshi, Nisargadatta Maharaj, Papaji), and among them some of the contemporary voices of non-dual wisdom (Jeff Foster, Adyashanti, Thich Nath Hahn, Jack Kornfield, Ram Dass and more).

 In the very core of the silent meditation retreats lies the philosophy of non-duality, also known as Consciousness of Oneness or Advaita Vedanta.